demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-template-change-commit
 ***
 Commit a specific template change to an appliance/s (devices).
-This will trigger a task to make the commit, and then it will be polled to retrieve status until complete, and the status will be presented.
+This will trigger a task to make the commit, and then it will be polled to retrieve the status until complete, and the status will be presented.

 #### Base Command